Week 5 - Containers & CI/CD

 </aside>

 Seeing your image in the portal confirms the push worked.
 This is the same image that CI will push automatically in the next chapter.
+In a proper CI pipeline, the push step only runs after linting and testing pass, so the image in the registry always reflects code that has been verified.

 Tagging strategy